DDroid-Android/home/README.md

 The figure below gives the execution times of pivot events and the minimal distance.
 - The execution times of pivot events is given next to the event ID.
 Specifically, `Event 1 (77 times)` indicates that $E_1$ was executed `77` times;  `Event 2 (96 times)` indicates that $E_2$ was executed `96` times; `Event 3 (10 times)` indicates that $E_3$ was executed `10` times; `Event 4 (3 times)` indicates that $E_4$ was executed `3` times; `Event 5 (0 times)` indicates that $E_5$ was executed `0` times.
 - The *black vertical line* denotes that the minimal distance is `3`.
-It indicates that Fastbot can only execute <$E_1$, $E_2$>.
+It indicates that Fastbot can only execute the event sequence < $E_1$, $E_2$ > in order.

 <div align="center">
     <img src="./figures/event-details.png" width="90%"/>
 </div>

 The figure below gives the detailed execution statistics of pivot events.
-The left axis gives the execution times of pivot events (`Execution times`, in the column graph), and the right axis gives the time when each pivot event was executed at the first time (`Time of first execution`, in the dotted graph).
+The left axis gives the execution times of pivot events (`Execution times`, in the blue column graph), and the right axis gives the elapsed time when each pivot event was executed at the first time (`Time of first execution`, in the green dotted graph).

 <div align="center">
     <img src="./figures/event-statistics.png" width="60%"/>